n., ɪˈmjuːn ɹɪˈspɒns

 An immune response is defined as the reaction of the body in response to the presence of a foreign substance (i.e. antigen).

 An immune response pertains to any of the body’s response to a foreign substance, such as an antigen.
 (Ref.
 1) The response intends to protect the body from disease-causing viruses, fungi, bacteria, and parasites.
 A transplanted organ may also incite an immune response when it is identified as non-self.
 (Ref.
 2)

 In vertebrates, including humans, an immune response may be in the form of antibody production, induction of cell-mediated immunity, complement activation, or development of immunological tolerance.
 (Ref.
 3)

 Referred to as humoral immune response, this form of response is characterized by the formation of humoral antibodies following an antigenic challenge.
-(Ref.4) B cells produce antibodies that are specific to antigens so that the next time these antigens are present in the body the antibodies will be able to recognize them and eventually neutralize them.
-In
+(Ref.4) The immune system recognizes the antigen and elicits an immune action to destroy the cell or particle containing the recognized antigen.

 - antigen | Definition, Function, Types, & Facts | Britannica.
 (2020).
 In Encyclopædia Britannica. https://www.britannica.com/science/antigen

 - | British Society for Immunology.
 (2015).
 Immunology.Org. https://www.immunology.org/policy-and-public-affairs/briefings-and-position-statements/transplant-immunology

 - Lackie, J. (2007).
 The dictionary of cell and molecular biology.
 Amsterdam Boston: Elsevier. p.213.

 - Janeway, C. A., Travers, P., Walport, M., & Shlomchik, M. J. (2016).
 The Humoral Immune Response.
 Nih.Gov; Garland Science. https://www.ncbi.nlm.nih.gov/books/NBK10752/